 Even if you recognize many of your own traits in the criteria below, it's never a great idea to self-diagnose.
 A professional who's experienced in working with Asperger's Syndrome needs to do that.
-The other thing is that many people have a handful of autism-esque traits, but that's often a far cry from actually being diagnosable.
+Many people have a handful of autism-esque traits, but that's often a far cry from actually being diagnosable.

 It's also important to mention that not everyone with Asperger's Syndrome is the same.
 The condition can vary in severity, and there will be a different mix of symptoms in each person.
 All the other facets of a person's past and personality and interests will come into play too.
-An outgoing 'Aspie' from a poor, abusive household may present very differently than someone with Asperger's who's more naturally reserved and from a stable middle-class background.
+An outgoing 'Aspie' from a poor, abusive household may present very differently than one who's more naturally reserved and from a stable upper-middle-class background.

 DSM-IV Criteria For Asperger's Syndrome:

 A. Qualitative impairment in social interaction, as manifested by at least two of the following:

 (1) marked impairment in the use of multiple nonverbal behaviors such as eye-to-eye gaze, facial expression, body postures, and gestures to regulate social interaction

 (2) failure to develop peer relationships appropriate to developmental level

 (3) a lack of spontaneous seeking to share enjoyment, interests, or achievements with other people (e.g., by a lack of showing, bringing, or pointing out objects of interest to other people)